Owen-Splat/LAS-Randomizer/README.md

 ## How to build:

 Once you have installed all the requirements, there is an included **build.bat** file.
-Run that and it will automatically enter the commands to create a build.
-Once again, if you are using a higher version of Python, you will need to edit this file to match your version
+Run that (you can just enter `build` in the terminal) and it will automatically enter the commands to create a build.
+Once again, if you are using a different version of Python, you will need to edit this file to match your version

 ## How to play: